migotom/uberping/README.md

 ### Implemented:

 - ping hosts using unprivileged udp or privileged icmp
+- probe hosts using netcat like establishing tcp connection for specified service port
 - take hosts to test from command line, file, database (currently only postgresql) and external REST API
 - save test results to file, database and external REST API
 - ability to combine input sources and outputs, eg. load hosts from file and database (list of hosts are refreshed before each tests iteration)